Botond (warrior): Botond's legend

+Loránd Szilágyi argued that the epic poem which narrates Botond's heroism survived as an internal tradition of his namesake clan.
 Elemér Mályusz considered that Botond's legend, due to its subject and archaic nature, is of 10th-century origin.
 It is one of the few contemporary Hungarian legends where a simple representative of the people plays the main role instead of a ruler or a warlord.
 During his bravery, Botond does not seek glory and wealth for himself, but for his nation.
 Henrik Marczali emphasized the story has been preserved in folk poetry over the centuries, without significant changes, and is full of pagan tradition, which explains the skepticism of Latin-language historiography.
 Mályusz suggested the Botond legend was preserved by chronicler Ákos during his redaction of the original Hungarian chronicle text in the mid-13th century.
 Marczali argued that there were attempts to merge Botond's story with the Bavarian legendary character of Poto the Brave in the mid-11th century.
 Zoltán Tóth claimed the gens Győr was the centre of this attempt, whose lands laid along the western frontier, where formerly the Pecheneg auxiliary tribes were settled.
 However, Botond's story must have been so widespread by then that this could not have been possible (since Anonymus also had to mention it in a single sentence) and Botond became the symbol and "soul of the people", who was "embodiment of the Hungarian people, ready for war, not afraid of trouble or danger, maintaining the glory and honor of the nation against anyone, not receiving recognition for their great deeds, but not expecting it either".
 Tóth considered that Botond's wrestling with the Greek only became part of the legend later (before that, smashing the gate was the dominant scene), with the failed intention of merging the character with Poto.
 The original version gradually faded with the Magyarization of the settling Pechenegs in the second half of the 12th century.
 Tóth emphasized that Botond's legend embodies the former wish of the Pechenegs to take Constantinople.
+Historians János B. Szabó and Balázs Sugár argued that Simon of Kéza and the Illuminated Chronicle recorded two different variants of the same traditional core, which may have originated from the Pannonian Avars, who besieged Constantinople in 626.